mrrusof/mrrusof.github.io/_posts/2016-03-05-jill-rides-again.markdown

 The problem with the straightforward solution is that it is too slow.
-For the given sequence, the solution computes all 45 sums illustrated in the following graph.
+For the given sequence, the solution considers the 45 subsequences illustrated in the following graph and computes the sum for each.
-For a sequence of `n` elements, the solution computes `1/2(n^2 + n)` sums.
+For a sequence of `n` elements, there are `1/2(n^2 + n)` subsequences and the solution computes the sum for each.
-For the maximum sequence length considered by the problem statement of Jill Rides Again (i.e. 20,000), the solution computes 100,010,000 sums and thus timeouts in the UVa Online Judge.
+For the maximum sequence length considered by the problem statement of Jill Rides Again (i.e. 20,000), the solution considers 100,010,000 subsequences and thus timeouts in the UVa Online Judge.

 ![TODO](/assets/2016-03-05-jill-rides-again-cuadratic.png)